amontalenti/streams/index.rst

 Got it into production in the summer of 2014.

-The effort just snowballed from there.

 Added a lot more functionality to the CLI tools.

 IPC layer saw Pythonic improvements.

+1.0 release in early 2015.

-Better support for logging.
+Recent improved support for logging/monitoring.

 A solid ``BatchingBolt`` implementation.